palistra/devops-demolabs/InterConnect/Extended/lab-2-create-order-toolchain-using-pre-built-template.md

 5. **Deliver** is where the code gets built, tested and deployed through the integrations of build pipelines.
 We look at those in the next task.

-## Task 4: Explore Delivery Pipeline
+## Task 4: Explore the Delivery Pipeline
 1. Click on the circle in the center of the _orders-api-toolchain-demo_ Delivery Pipeline tile.
 ![OrdersAPIPipelineConfigureLink](screenshots/OrdersAPIPipelineConfigureLink.png)
 to display the Orders API delivery pipeline.